Feekira/fastapi-basic/README.md

 # fastapi-basic

-create a basic test used fastapi to study
+### Create a basic test used fastapi to study

-how to start this test used fastapi
+### How to start this test used fastapi

-execute this for install fastpapi.
+### Execute this for install fastpapi.

     pip install fastapi uvicorn

-after installiation use this command for run and access to http://127.0.0.1:8000/docs.
+## After installiation use this command for run and access to http://127.0.0.1:8000/docs.

     uvicorn api:app --reload